oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/cholesky_inversion/README.md

 ## Running the Reference Design
 You can apply the Cholesky-based inversion to 8 matrices repeated a number of times, as shown below.
 This step performs the following:
-* Generates 8 random matrices.
+* Generates 8 random matrices (this number can be changed in cholesky_inversion_demo.cpp).
 * Computes the Cholesky-based inversion on all matrices.
 * Repeats the operation multiple times (optionally specified as the command line argument) to evaluate performance.